Favourited 359 times

 WE prefer workaways who are 21 years old or older but open to all people that are available.

 Rachel works a a stock sale yards a few days a week.
 The public can go and see one of new Zealand's largest sale yards.
-Some weeks I work 2 days sometimes more.
+During July, August, Sepetmber and October I work 2 days a week.
+During summer I work more.

 We shear sheep twice a year on the farm.
-I had a couple of gardening jobs for people who lived nearby, I fit it in when I can.
-Over the summer months I work hospitality waitressing usually at wedding events.
+I also work a few hours as a gardener, I fit it in when I can.

 We live in the manawatu region.
 Famous for scenery, walks and many photo opportunitys nearby.
 I have a bike that you can use.
 It is allright just does not have a huge amount of suspension.

-I like to learn from you to.
-If you have a strength or hobbie maybe you could teach me something new like a new.
+I like to learn from you too.
+If you have a talent or hobby maybe you could teach me something new.

 We live in a large warm modern home that is high above the valley so the views are amazing.
 We can see mount Taranaki and Mount Ruahapuhu.